 Section 80GGC: Deduction on contributions given by any person to Political Parties

-Deduction is allowed to a taxpayer for any amount contributed to any political party or an electoral trust.
+Deduction under this section, is allowed to a taxpayer except a company, local authority and an artificial juridical person wholly or partly funded by the government, for any amount contributed to any political party or an electoral trust.
 Deduction is allowed for contribution done by any way other than cash.

 Deductions on Income by way of Royalty of a Patent